yast/yast.github.io/doc/development.md

 ### Custom Build Service Repository

 There are two ways.
-The first one is usable if it needs more often submissions.
+The first one is useful if it needs more often submissions.
 In such case configure it in Rakefile as documented in [yast-rake](https://github.com/yast/yast-rake#customizing).
 The second one is good for one time try.
 In such case use osc commands and to get sources run `rake package` and use result of package directory as sources for package build.